 Nebula Genomics 30x Whole-Genome Sequencing

-Nebula empowers customers to have the option to go beyond the typical microarray-based DNA tests offered by other companies to unlock more information about themselves.
-With the new 30x Whole-Genome Sequencing service, 100% of your DNA is read.
+Nebula empowers customers with the option to go beyond the typical microarray-based DNA tests offered by other companies to unlock more information about themselves.
+With the 30x Whole-Genome Sequencing service, 100% of your DNA is read.
 In other words, you will get 10,000 times more data than with AncestryDNA or 23andMe, which only reads 0.01% of your genome!